 • Training, practising and playing in ways that are appropriate for your skill level

-• Developing and enforcing policies and rules in sport to prevent injury, such as minimum bodychecking age in hockey.
+• Developing and enforcing policies and rules in sport to prevent injury, such as minimum bodychecking age in hockey and limiting contact practice in youth football.
 According to current research, these kinds of policies are the most effective way to prevent sport-related concussions.

 Helmets are an important piece of protective equipment for many sports and activities.
 Helmets can prevent serious head injuries.
 However, helmets are not proven to prevent concussions.